Katarzyna Kozyra: Artistic activity

 "Pyramid of Animals" was her 1993 graduate piece, which became a sensation and "object of violent controversy" in Poland at the time.
 The piece consisted of the dissected and taxidermied animal bodies of a horse, dog, cat, and rooster and a video depicting the killing of the horse.
-While quoting a theme from Grimm Brother’s fairy tale The Bremen Town Musicians, the work concerns human involvement in industrial animal killing procedure and the normalization of murder when part of the food chain.
+While quoting a theme from Grimm Brother's fairy tale The Bremen Town Musicians, the work concerns human involvement in industrial animal killing procedure and the normalization of murder when part of the food chain.
 It was also said that this piece wasn't just, "a work about animals, but a work about death, about killing, and their significance in present day culture".
-Kozyra became known as a controversial artist because of the notoriety with the installation, but also because of her other works: "Blood Relationship" (1995), "Olympia" (1996), "Bathhouse" (1997), and "Man’s Bathhouse" (1999).
+Kozyra became known as a controversial artist because of the notoriety with the installation, but also because of her other works: "Blood Ties" (1995), "Olympia" (1996), "Bathhouse" (1997), and "Man’s Bathhouse" (1999).

 In "Olympia" (1996), Kozyra put her fight with cancer and the taboo of naked female bodies on display.
 As an attempt to restore dignity to an ailing, moribund body by exposing social stereotypes of the aging female body, Kozyra juxtaposed Édouard Manet’s “Olympia” (1863), an image of a healthy, strong, and beautiful body, with her own chemotherapy treatment.
 It was a protest against the belief that body illnesses or senility doom its owner to social invisibility.
 Included in the work are a photographic triptych of Olympia and a video of Kozyra's treatment.
 The first image shows Kozyra lying in the same pose as Manet's "Olympia", but her body is not meant to be the object of desire as with Manet's work, but, instead is pale, hairless, and unhealthy.
 The second image depicts Kozyra naked on a hospital bed– she is completely hairless and the effects of the chemotherapy are obvious.
 The third image shows an old woman sitting on a bed – she is alone.
 Her body is flabby and she has really saggy breasts.
 Her face is wrinkled all over and it seems that all her teeth are gone.
 At the same time she looks really calm – like she would reconcile with her fate.
 The women in all the photographs have one thing in common – black ribbon wrapped around the neck to symbolizes mourning and to hearken back to the work by Manet.
 The most scandalous element is not presenting the female nude as itself, but presenting the reality of life, illness, and death; that the female body is not just a thing of beauty and admiration of the male gaze.